 Find the Right Backhoe or Excavator from Southeastern Equipment

 If you’re looking for a versatile backhoe, CASE models like the 580SV, 580N, and 590 Super N are trusted choices, providing the mobility and multi-functionality municipalities and contractors rely on.
 Need excavating power?
-Kobelco models like the SK140SR and SK85, or CASE’s CX80 and CX145D deliver the reach, power, and efficiency to handle everything from trenching to demolition.
+Kobelco models like the SK140SR and SK85, or CASE’s CX80 and CX145D, deliver the reach, power, and efficiency to handle everything from trenching to demolition.

 Not sure which model fits your job best?
 Our team can help you compare specs and find the right machine for your project.
 Explore our inventory today!